MrMahi-07/sql_discussion/README.md

 # sql_discussion
-this is sample data from practoce sql
+this is sample data for practice sql